lhooper921/templateEngineEmployeeSummary/README.md

 5. [Testing](#testing)

 ## Description
 Focusing on object oriented programming, this application takes in user input to create objects.
 These objects are then rendered and written into an HTML document.
+Using the inquirer module, the user is prompted to answer a series of questions regarding the employees within their team.
+The team is made up of one Manager plus engineers and interns.
+Each employee type requires unique sets of questions.
+The answers are displayed on a dynamically generated HTML file.

 ## User Story
 As a manager